Vertafore/grunt-docular/README.md

 cd ..
 ```

-Okay now time to setup the separate test project from your environment base
+Okay now time to setup the separate test project from your environment base:
 ```shell
 mkdir docular-test
 cd docular-test
 ```

 Use npm to create an npm package for your test.
-Run `npm init` and follow the directions, you can use all the defaults.
+Run `npm init` and follow the directions, you can use all the defaults:
 ```shell
 npm init
 ```

-Use npm to access the global sym link for the grunt-docular npm package
+Use npm to access the global sym link for the grunt-docular npm package:
 ```shell
 npm link grunt-docular
 ```

-Create the following Gruntfile.js file within the root of your docular-test npm package
+Create the following Gruntfile.js file within the root of your docular-test npm package:
 ```js
 module.exports = function(grunt) {